Trip cost: US$1,930

 - Saturday: Explore.
 The team will go sightseeing in and around Antigua and sample local cuisine.

 - Sunday: Goodbyes.
-Continue your journey in Guatemala independently or head home.
+Continue your journey in Guatemala independently or head on home.

 Leading this team

-Haley and Gala Pope will lead this trip to Guatemala and would love to tell you more about the experience!
+Joanne Brunner is leading this team and would love to tell you more about the experience!